W4RH4WK/Anker-Unity/Docs/ControlScheme.md

 The Xbox button is usually controlled by the platform and therefore not usable.
 Vibration support is nonessential.

-The control schema is organized in multiple *modes of operation*.
+The control scheme is organized in multiple *modes of operation*.
 Examples for such modes are navigating a menu, traversing the terrain, or fighting enemies.

-Some combinations (or quick sequences) of inputs result in *conflicts* as they require a high level of dexterity.
+Some combinations or quick sequences of inputs require a high level of dexterity and should therefore be avoided to enhance accessability.
-No conflict may occur within the same mode of operation.
-Note that modes of operation commonly blend into each other (like traversing the terrain and fighting enemies).
+We refer to these as *conflicts*.
-Conflicts are only relevant for designing the default mapping.
+Avoiding conflicts is only relevant for designing the default mapping.

 The following rules are established:

 - All buttons are digital inputs.

-- Triggers may be used as buttons.
+- Triggers may be used as buttons, but not for actions that require precise timing.

 - `D-pad` may be used either as 8 directional input or 4 independent buttons.